imindMan/Hackscript-pro-lang/README.md

 #1: Even though this is the official version of HackScript, but still in Beta version, so there's something missing here, like no error occurs sometimes, so you can contribute freely.
 Read more in <a href="https://github.com/imindMan/Hackscript-pro-lang#contributions">#Contributions</a><br>
 #2: This programming language is built on top of Python, so that's why it's super slow.
 But the purpose of this programming language isn't to build any serious project.
 But, hopefully, I'll make another HackScript based on C.<br>
-#3: Read tutorials here: <a href="">Tutorial</a> to get the basic of HackScript, and be sure to read <a href="https://github.com/imindMan/Hackscript-pro-lang#the-sign-of-hackscript">the sign of HackScript</a> (in case you get some troubles actually)
+#3: Read tutorials here: <a href="">Tutorial</a> to get the basic of HackScript, and be sure to read <a href="https://github.com/imindMan/Hackscript-pro-lang#hackscript-in-general">Hackscript in general</a> (in case you get some troubles actually)

-# The sign of HackScript
+# Hackscript in general

-Note: you can read the sign of HackScript again by running this code <br>
+Note: you can read Hackscript in general again by running this code <br>

 ```
 &^ #"better_hackscript"